Elastic Functional Changepoint Detection of Climate Impacts from Localized Sources

 \baselineskip=19pt 15mm \centerline{\today} 6mm } \fi

 \if0\blind {

 } \fi

-Detecting changepoints in functional data has become an important problem as interest in monitory of climatologies and other various processing monitoring situations has increased, where the data is functional in nature.
-The observed data often contains variability in amplitude ($y$-axis) and phase ($x$-axis).
-If not accounted for properly, incorrect changepoints can be detected, as well as underlying mean functions at those changes will be incorrect.
+Detecting changepoints in functional data has become an important problem as interest in monitoring of climate phenomenon has increased, where the data is functional in nature.
+The observed data often contains both amplitude ($y$-axis) and phase ($x$-axis) variability.
+If not accounted for properly, true changepoints may be undetected, and the estimated underlying mean change functions will be incorrect.
 In this paper, an elastic functional changepoint method is developed which properly accounts for these types of variability.
-Additionally, the method can detect amplitude and phase changepoints which current methods in the literature do not, as they focus solely on the amplitude changepoint.
-This method can easily be implemented using the functions directly, or to ease the computational burden can be computed using functional principal component analysis.
-We apply the method to both simulated data and real data sets to show its efficiency in handling data with phase variation with both amplitude and phase changepoints.
+The method can detect amplitude and phase changepoints which current methods in the literature do not, as they focus solely on the amplitude changepoint.
+This method can easily be implemented using the functions directly or can be computed via functional principal component analysis to ease the computational burden.
+We apply the method and its non-elastic competitors to both simulated data and observed data to show its efficiency in handling data with phase variation with both amplitude and phase changepoints.
+We use the method to evaluate potential changes in stratospheric temperature due to the eruption of Mt.\ Pinatubo in the Philippines in June 1991.
+Using an epidemic changepoint model, we find evidence of a increase in stratospheric temperature during a period that contains the immediate aftermath of Mt.\ Pinatubo, with most detected changepoints occurring in the tropics as expected.

 \baselineskip=14pt

 {\bf Keywords:} changepoint analysis, functional data analysis, functional principal component analysis

 {\bf Short title}: Elastic Functional Changepoint Detection